sachin16495/Agentic-AI-Based-Content-Writer/README.md

   Documentation of the project, setup, and usage details.

 **Screen.jpg**
-  Screenshot of the UI screen output with youtube link https://www.youtube.com/watch?v=u0uV6N-T0U8
+  Screenshot of the UI screen output with youtube link https://www.youtube.com/watch?v=u0uV6N-T0U8 of demonstration

 **content_writer_structure.png**
   Graph representation of the agent workflow structure.